zhiyaol/deltakit/docs/guide/decoding.md

 ```

 The sweep file is an optional additional file containing sweep bits.
-These are used to inform the code as to what states the qubits were
+These are typically used to inform the code as to what states the qubits were
 in at the start of each run of the circuit.
 If not specified, it is assumed that all qubits were initialised
-in the ``|0⟩`` state.
+in the $\vert 0\rangle$ state.

 ```{code-cell} ipython3
 import numpy as np